aishwaryamishra/robustest_documentation_source/hubapi.rst

 **3.** Go to the 'Test Cases' section of the job run report on RobusTest.

 **4.** You can now use the '*Search*' bar to search using the Test Group required.
 E.g. on searching with '*movie*', all test cases that come under the 'movies' group are listed.

+**5** Each test case is tagged with the annotations used for its feature files